bruin-data/bruin/docs/platforms/bigquery.md

 # Google BigQuery

-Google BigQuery is a fully-managed, serverless data warehouse that enables super-fast SQL queries using the processing power of Google's infrastructure.
+Google BigQuery is a fully-managed, serverless data platform that enables super-fast SQL queries using the processing power of Google's infrastructure.

 Bruin supports BigQuery as a data platform.